- Aktuell sida:

 There are several effective treatments for PTSD.
 Getting the right help can make a big difference and help you process the trauma in a healthy way.

-- Acceptance and Commitment Therapy (ACT): helps you accept what has happened and find strategies to deal with difficult emotions.
+- Acceptance and Commitment Therapy (ACT): Helps accept what happened and manage difficult emotions.

-- Compassion Focused Therapy (CFT): Builds self-compassion and helps deal with shame or self-criticism after trauma.
+- Compassion Focused Therapy (CFT): Builds self-compassion and addresses shame or self-criticism.

 What can you do yourself?

-In addition to professional help, there are also strategies you can use in everyday life to manage PTSD symptoms.
+Besides professional help, there are everyday strategies to manage PTSD symptoms:

-Grounding involves focusing on the present to reduce intrusive memories.
-Try this: identify five things you see, four things you can touch, three things you hear, two things you smell and one thing you taste.
+- Grounding techniques: Focus on the present to reduce intrusive memories.
+For example, identify five things you see, four you can touch, three you hear, two you smell, and one you taste.

 When should you seek help?